lorenvtvss/Digital_Tools_for_Finance/README.md

 Quarterly data is used for a time span of 14 years.
 Data is taken from Bloomberg and FRED.

 Data can be downloaded via FRED API.
 For this a personal api key must be requested and stored in an environmental variable called FRED_API_KEY.
 The code to run for downloading macro data lies in the folder ./data/interim.
 Before running the code make sure to have the package "fredapi" installed.
 Otherwise run "conda install fredapi" or "pip install fredapi". \
-Otherwise, one can use the stored data in the ./data/processed folder.
+As another option, one can use the stored data in the ./data/processed folder.

 ### Reproducibility Remarks: